Comedy to Die For: When Death Rears Its Head in Sitcoms

 More recently, word of the death of a more familiar character, Jay Pritchett’s ex-wife Dede (Shelley Long), sent reverberations through the family.
 Dede, an aging hippie still very much in tune with New Age philosophy, tended to wreak havoc (sometimes intentionally, sometimes not) whenever she would drop by for an unexpected visit.
 Series co-creators/producers Steve Levitan and Christopher Lloyd decided on her death during what was meant to be the series’ final season, but with the extension of an extra year, they just might have later second-guessed themselves, without having the colorful Dede to insert into the family’s life as the series reached the finish line.

 With the show in the homestretch, Phil’s father Frank, from whom Phil obviously inherited an oddball sense of humor — complete with bad puns, creaky jokes, and overall silliness — also passed away, after a decline in health.
-In an interview with Entertainment Weekly, Christopher Lloyd explained,“We are in the final season, we’re looking to find more meaningful topics to deal with.
+In an interview with Entertainment Weekly, Christopher Lloyd explained at the time,“We are in the final season, we’re looking to find more meaningful topics to deal with.
 And even more important than that, it gave us a chance to really take a look at how Phil came to be Phil.
 Phil has, in many ways, been really dead-center of the heart of the show…He learned this from his dad, that somebody can be the one who keeps life light.”

 Its been said that we must accept death as a part of life, so must we also accept it as an occasional occurrence in the world of television comedy.
 And, as in life, each passing occurs under its own set of circumstances, leaving those who are left behind to eventually — or, sometimes, quickly — learn that it’s okay to laugh again, and make others laugh in the process.

 Until next time…